andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/distinguishing-between-multiple-uiactionsheets-with-swift.md

         // set other properties, such as delegate, as well as buttons...
 ```

 It's worth noting that rather than using an enumeration, I could have chosen to define a couple of constants at a scope visible to both my setting of the tag, and the conditional logic I'd use in my UIActionSheetDelegate callback.
-The end goal and result would be the same: Clarity, achieved by assigning _names_ to the tags, and the avoidance of &#8220;magic integers&#8221; appearing in my code.
+The end goal and result would be the same: Clarity, achieved by assigning _names_ to the tags, and the avoidance of "magic integers&#8221; appearing in my code.

 ### Wrapping Up – UIActionSheetDelegate Implementation